javierhf/api-documentation-showcase/docs/openweather/index.md

-{% hint style="info" %}
-**Free plan calls limit**
+!!! info "Free plan calls limit"
     The OpenWeather API free plan sets a default limit of 2000 API calls per day.
 If you need to change this limit, check the standard settings in [Your account billing plans](https://home.openweathermap.org/subscriptions) tab.
-{% endhint %}

 **After getting your API Key, you can make your first API call to request for current weather forecast** for a specific latitude and longitude (_latitude=33.44 and longitude =-94.04_ ).&#x20;